 In determining costs and liabilities, actuaries use assumptions about the future, such as probabilities of retirement, termination, death and disability, and an annual investment return assumption.
-South Carolina State Code requires that an experience analysis of the economic and demographic assumptions be performed at least every five years.
-An experience study was conducted for the five-year period ending June 30, 2015.
-The following is a summary of the assumptions that were adopted by the Board and used in preparing this actuarial valuation:
+South Carolina State Code also requires that an experience analysis that reviews the economic and demographic assumptions be performed every five years and the last experience study was conducted for the five-year period ending June 30, 2015.